 NewsNet is a free electronic newsletter to alert the licensing community to updates on regulations and procedures for compulsory and statutory licenses.
 Subscribe to NewsNet.

 of Receipts).
+The division also collects filing fees to cover part of the costs in administering the cable and satellite licenses.
 For further information read Circular 75, The Licensing Division of the Copyright Office.

 Organization of the Division

-The Examining Section examines licensing documents submitted for a statutory or compulsory license to determine that they meet the requirements under the statute and Copyright Office regulations, including the correct computation of the filing and royalty fees.
+The Examining Section examines licensing documents submitted for a statutory or compulsory license to determine that they meet the requirements under the statute and Copyright Office regulations, including correct computations of the filing and royalty fees.
 A licensing examiner will notify a licensee to correct errors or omissions on a document before final processing by the Copyright Office.

 The Fiscal Section performs all accounting, budgeting, and investing functions of the division in conjunction with the Office of the Chief Financial Officer of the Library of Congress and the U. S. Treasury.
 This section is also responsible for the ascertainment of funds available for distribution by Copyright Royalty Judges.

 The Information Section provides information about the compulsory and statutory licenses, maintains all the divisionís official licensing records, and performs reference searches of licensing documents for the public and members of Congress.
 This section is also responsible for examining licensing documents submitted for a statutory or compulsory license to determine that they meet the requirements under the statute and Copyright Office regulations, including the correct computation of the filing and royalty fees.

 Types of Licenses